As well as spooled-file conversion to PDF files,

 Destinations

-can be directly selected from the text, or codes extracted from the text
+can be directly extracted from the text, or a code extracted from the

 can be used to select destination(s) from a